Sudden death (sport): American football

 Sudden death has been perceived as a poor fit for gridiron football because the process gives an inherent advantage to the team who starts with possession of the ball: they can end the game immediately by driving a relatively short distance into field goal range and then kicking a field goal, but defensive scores such as the pick-six or the safety are much more rare.

 All organized forms of American football abolished pure sudden death for overtime as of the 2011 season.
 High school football and college football, never used it, instead either allowing ties to stand or using alternatives like the Kansas Playoff.

 National Football League

 Until 1940, all National Football League games tied at the end of regulation time ended as a tie.
 Late in the 1940 season, NFL President Carl Storck announced that sudden death periods would be authorized for any playoff game needed to decide either division title.
 This did not apply to the league championship game, which would crown co-champions in the event of a tie.
 Commissioner Elmer Layden approved a similar arrangement for the 1941 season, with the same limitation.

-Sudden death overtime was approved for the NFL championship game in 1946 and remains in effect.
+Sudden death overtime was approved for the NFL championship game in 1946.
 The first playoff game requiring overtime was the 1958 NFL Championship Game.